sleekify/sleekify-fastify/CONTRIBUTING.md

 ## Submitting an Issue

-Please pick from one of the provided templates (bug, documentation, or enhancement) and submit your issue.
+Please pick from one of the provided templates (bug, documentation, enhancement, or maintenance) and submit your issue.

 ## Submitting a Pull Request